-But it's important to know that “removing the stump” means something quite different from “grinding the stump”.
+The blade grinds the stump and surface roots, producing a mulch composed of tree material and soil.
+It's important to note that “removing the stump” is different from “grinding the stump”.
 It may be necessary to wait until the area dries before attempting even a “standard stump shredding”.
 Mulch from stump milling is a valuable organic material that breaks down more quickly than many other types of mulch.